 Some steps replicate the ESP-IDF Get Started guide.
-Examples below are given for the case of macOS.
+Examples below are given for the case of macOS, Windows-specific instructions are marked accordingly.

 Prepare the environment